DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 - The enemies pose enough of a threat to the player that there is *significant risk of death* most of the time
 - Despite the difficulty, the player never feels like the game is *unfair*.

+The sense of skill expression and high level of difficulty adds a lot of replayability to these types of games.
+Players will want to keep trying to get better at the game.

 #### When Do These Games Feel Unfair?

 I've found that the game typically feels unfair when: